apache/druid/docs/content/design/index.md

 ### Architecture diagram

-The following diagram shows how queries and data flow through this architecture:
+The following diagram shows how queries and data flow through this architecture, using the suggested Master/Query/Data server organization:

 <img src="../../img/druid-architecture.png" width="800"/>